 - Cooling hats

-Though cooling products aren’t a permanent solution, when used in conjunction with other heat-illness prevention methods, like drinking plenty of water, wearing appropriate clothing, and taking breaks, they are effective.
+Though cooling products aren’t a permanent solution, when used in conjunction with other heat-illness prevention engineering and administrative controls, they are effective.

-A work rest schedule gives the body a chance to cool off, slow down the heart rate, and recover from hot, sweaty work conditions.
-It’s important to note that a rest period doesn’t necessarily mean that workers are on break.
-A rest period could be light work like attending a meeting or completing paperwork, so long as that rest period is conducted in a cool, shaded spot.
+Scheduling heavy and very heavy work at cooler times of the day and establishing a work-rest schedule give the body a chance to cool off, slow down the heart rate, and recover from hot, sweaty work conditions.
+It’s important to note that a rest period could be light work like attending a meeting or completing paperwork, so long as that rest period is conducted in a cool, shaded spot.

 Workplace heat illness prevention relies on open, frequent communication between employees.
-Establishing a worker buddy system can help promote good communication.
-Taking water breaks in pairs or groups can also facilitate a routine time for employees to check in with each other.
-This type of regular, open communication can help ensure everyone is staying healthy and hydrated, especially in hot conditions.
+Establishing a worker buddy system where employees take water breaks in pairs or groups can facilitate a routine time for employees to check in with each other.
+This type of regular, open communication can help ensure everyone is staying healthy and hydrated.

-Heat-related illnesses are a risk for employees working in any hot environment, both indoors and outdoors.
-To protect your team, it is important to educate your employees about the different types of heat-related illnesses, as well as heat-related illness prevention methods so they can recognize the signs of these illnesses and take preventative methods to keep themselves healthy.
+Heat-related illnesses are a risk for employees working in any hot environment, both indoors, outdoors, and even those that require heavy work.
+To protect your team, it is important to educate your employees about the different types of heat-related illnesses, as well as heat-related illness prevention methods so they can recognize the symptoms of these illnesses and take preventative methods to keep themselves healthy.